ycm-core/YouCompleteMe/README.md

     `lib`, `include` etc. folders right inside that folder).
 With that in mind, run the following command in the `ycm_build` directory: `cmake -G "Unix Makefiles" -DPATH_TO_LLVM_ROOT=~/ycm_temp/llvm_root_dir . ~/.vim/bundle/YouCompleteMe/cpp`

-    Now that makefiles have been generated, simply run `make`.
+    Now that makefiles have been generated, simply run `make ycm_core`.

     For those who want to use the system version of libclang, you would pass `-DUSE_SYSTEM_LIBCLANG=ON` to cmake _instead of_ the